 With new responsibilities, new people and new expectations, starting a new legal role can be an anxiety-inducing time even for the most seasoned professionals.
 But what if you’re starting your new job from your own home?

-As a result of the health and safety measures designed to reduce the impact of the ongoing COVID-19 crisis, numerous employers are making use of virtual interview and onboarding processes.
-So, if you’re entering into a new role in the coming weeks or months, there’s a high possibility you will be doing so remotely.
+Following the health and safety measures introduced during the COVID-19 pandemic, numerous employers now make use of virtual interview and onboarding processes.
+So, if you’re entering into a new role in the coming weeks or months, there may be a possibility you will be doing so remotely.

-Due to the particular challenges associated with virtual onboarding and the probability that members of the TotallyLegal community will experience such a situation, we have assembled this handy guide on how to start a new job remotely.
+Due to the particular challenges associated with virtual onboarding and the probability that members of the TotallyLegal community will experience such a situation, we have assembled this handy guide on how to start a new homeworking legal job.

 Find out about your onboarding process